heathen1878/Docker/readme.md

 ### List

-From teh example above the running container is...
+From the example above the running container is...

 ```shell
 docker container ls